h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/interaction_constraints.rst

 Description
 ~~~~~~~~~~~

 Specify the feature column interactions which are allowed to interact during tree building.
 Use column names to define which features can interact together.
 This option defaults to None/Null, which means that all column features are included.

+**Note**: This option can only be used when the categorical encoding is set to ``AUTO`` (``one_hot_internal`` or ``OneHotInternal``).

 Related Parameters
 ~~~~~~~~~~~~~~~~~~